Click here for 100% removal specs.

 3 – Equipment

-The paint removal vehicle shall have a multi-jet spray head, which is capable of rotating at 2,000 rpm.
-The spray head shall be 12-24 inches wide and contain 16 to 28 nozzles.
+- The paint removal vehicle shall have a multi-jet spray head, which is capable of rotating at 2,000 rpm.
+The spray head shall be 24 inches wide and contain a minimum of 28 nozzles.

-The equipment shall be capable of removing a minimum of 1,000 square feet or linear feet per hour.
+- The vehicle shall be capable of removing a minimum of 1,000 square feet per hour.

 4 – Execution